google/gumbo-parser/README.md

 Gumbo's `make check` has code to automatically configure & build gtest and then link in the library.

+Debian and Fedora users can install libgtest with:

+    $ apt-get install libgtest-dev  # Debian/Ubuntu
+    $ yum install gtest-devel       # CentOS/Fedora

+The configure script will detect the presence of the library and use that instead.

+Note that you need to have super user privileges to execute these commands.
+On most distros, you can prefix the commands above with `sudo` to execute them as the super user.

+Debian installs usually don't have `sudo` installed (Ubuntu however does.)
+Switch users first with `su -`, then run `apt-get`.

 Basic Usage
 ===========